 Ms. Luther joined the Silicon Labs Board of Directors in January 2022.
-Ms. Luther currently serves as the Chief Financial Officer of Lattice Semiconductor (NASDAQ: LSCC), a global leader of low power programmable FPGAs.
-Prior, Ms. Luther was a senior financial executive at Coherent Inc. (NASDAQ: COHR), most recently serving as Corporate Vice President of Finance where she oversaw large scale acquisitions and provided thought leadership and strategic direction across 40 global sites.
-Previously, she held a number of senior finance and accounting positions at companies including Quantum Corporation, Ultra Network Technologies and Arthur Andersen.
+Ms. Luther currently serves as the Chief Financial Officer of Lattice Semiconductor (NASDAQ: LSCC), a global leader of low power programmable FPGAs, a position she has held since January 2019.
+Prior to this role, Ms. Luther was a senior financial executive at Coherent Inc. (NASDAQ: COHR), most recently serving as Corporate Vice President of Finance where she oversaw large scale acquisitions and provided thought leadership and strategic direction across 40 global sites.
+Ms. Luther previously held various senior finance and accounting positions at companies including Quantum Corporation, Ultra Network Technologies and Arthur Andersen.
 Ms. Luther holds a Bachelor of Business Administration, with a dual major in Accounting and Finance, from Wright State University.
 Ms. Luther is a CPA (Certified Public Accountant), is NACD (National Association of Corporate Directors) Directorship Certified and graduated from the Executive MBA Program at Stanford University Graduate School of Business.
-Ms. Luther has been recognized for her high ethical and professional standards and received the 'CFO of the Year' Award from the Business Journal in Portland, Oregon.
+Ms. Luther has been recognized for her high ethical and professional standards and received the "CFO of the Year" Award from the Business Journal in Portland, Oregon.